-When consumers have a problem with a trader regarding a product or service they bought, they can settle their dispute out-of-court through an Alternative Dispute Resolution or Online Dispute Resolution (ADR / ODR) procedure.
+When consumers have a problem with a trader regarding a product or service they bought, they can settle their dispute out-of-court through an Alternative Dispute Resolution procedure.

-As such procedures are an alternative to resolving disputes before a court they are called Alternative Dispute Resolution (ADR).
+Such procedures are an alternative to resolving disputes before a court and are hence called Alternative Dispute Resolution (ADR).
 When they are carried out online, they are called Online Dispute Resolution (ODR).

-It is accessible to consumers and traders as of 15 February 2016 (see press release).
+The ODR platform is accessible to consumers and traders since 15 February 2016.

-The link to the ODR platform is: http://ec.europa.eu/odr
+Obligations for online traders to provide a link to the ODR platform